software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 _Scrum_ is an iterative software development process framework that defines practical ways to carry out agile software development principles.
 The [Scrum Guide](https://scrumguides.org/scrum-guide.html) is the official guide to Scrum.

 Before starting working on the exercises, read at least the chapters "Scrum Definition", "Scrum Theory", "Scrum Values", "Scrum Team" and "Scrum Events" from the [Scrum Guide](https://scrumguides.org/scrum-guide.html).

+{: .highlight-title}
+> Submitting this week's exercises
+>
+> All of this week's exercises are submitted into [this Moodle submission]({{site.week_1_moodle_submission_link}}).
+Submit all exercises as a single PDF file.
+This week's exercises needs to be submitted before the deadline to confirm the course participation.

 {: .important-title }